SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 soldier computer fails to predict the Trisolar orbits --- namely the Newtonian dynamics model lacked general relativity corrections.

+Knowing this, you might ask why the classical three body problems to this day still attracts some mathematicians?
+I cannot tell you why, except that mathematicians are fond of torture.

+I imagine their response would be, "Sure, sure general relativity makes the three body problem pure art, not science.
+But so what?
+Mathematics is *art*!"

+I happen to agree with this attitude.
+But you should know it is painful art.
+One never knows when a piece will be finished, nor whether certain subjective standards of elegance will be met.
+Often the aesthetics really suck.
+But the humble mathematicians indulges in this tortuous art anyway.

+Applied Mathematics is very different, for here one does seek utility in physics or other sciences, and no one alive today working on the Newtonian three body problem would be accused of being an applied mathematician.

+However... if someone ever di figure out an efficient algorithm for real-time Newtonian dynamics, it is possible it might find a real world application.
+But because solar system dynamics does require general relativity, it would not be an application in astronomy or space travel... or I guess it could be used for very short time-scale trajectory computations, where effects of general relativity are negligible.

+Or normies: I cannot easily describe why general relativity turns astronomy dynamics into a nightmare, you'll have to take it upon authority it does.
+The equations for general relativity are so severely difficult to compute that exact solutions are known only for truly incredibly symmetric spacetimes, and they are... what?... less than a handful in number, and totally useless for astronomical applications.

+Having said that, with enough computing power general relativistic systems, like colliding black holes, can be pretty well simulated these days, so the lesson there is with a gargantuan enough compute power, the classical three body problem has about the same status as a general gravitational problem.
+All of them are hard problems in real applications.

+The astounding thing is that the Newtonian three body problem is so damn hard!
+It should be a lot easier than a typical GR calculation, but in computational algorithmic terms the problems are about the same.
+This is typical for chaotic dynamics.
+If the system has any non-linearity, then,

+* the computations to solve the system numerically will be hard,
+* they'll all be about as hard as each other for the same $N$.
+* The bigger $N$ the worse, exponentially so, so extremely frickin' harder.

+As the baby of all hard chaos dynamics problems, the three body problem has a sort of mythic status.
+That is another reason why pure mathematicians might like the problem.
+(By the way, the Trisolarians, like humans, would have known this well before being capable of interstellar travel.)

 ## Remembrance of Earth's Past